Royal Sea Bathing Hospital

-The Royal Sea Bathing Hospital in Margate, Kent was founded in 1791 by Dr John Coakley Lettsom, a Quaker physician and philanthropist, for the treatment of scrofula.
+The Royal Sea Bathing Hospital in Margate, Kent, England, was founded in 1791 by Dr John Coakley Lettsom, a Quaker physician and philanthropist, for the treatment of scrofula.

 The hospital was one of the earliest—if not the earliest—specialist orthopaedic hospital in the UK, and pioneered the use of open-air treatment for patients with non-pulmonary tuberculosis.
 Patients received a variety of treatments, with a central focus on providing patients with the supposed clinical benefits of sunshine, fresh air and sea bathing.

 History

 The organisation was founded in 1791 to treat poor suffers from scrofula in London.
 The original hospital was built between 1793 and 1796.
 The treatment was based on fresh air and bathing so from the start it was provided with verandas.
 Bathing was done from a bathing machine in the sea.
 At first the hospital was only opened during the summer months but in 1858 an indoor pool was added to allow bathing year round.
 When possible beds were on the verandah and patients slept there.
 Only in inclement weather were the beds brought indoors.
 The hospital was enlarged around 1880 following the donation of by Sir Erasmus Wilson who was a director of the hospital and President of the Royal College of Surgeons.
 The enlargement included the Knowles ward, a heated indoor salt-water pool and the hospital's chapel.
-The knowles ward had a flat roof that was used as a promenade by patients.
+The Knowles ward had a flat roof that was used as a promenade by patients.

 The hospital continued treating tuberculosis until the 1950s.
 Better living conditions, preventative medicine and more modern treatments led to the hospital ceasing to treat TB patients in the early 1950s.
 The whole complex has been turned into apartments.

 Architecture

 The original building was of yellow brick with stone dressings.
 The original block remains, but heavily altered, and is the basis of the eastern arm of the quadrangle.
-In 1816 the southern wing was added and in 1820 the northern two storey wing.
+In 1816 the southern wing was added and in 1820 the northern two-storey wing.
 Around 1853 the buildings were raised to two stories and a monumental Greek portico added to the front of the original building.
 At the end of these wings were the wards for children.
 The Knowles extensions of 1880 completed the square forming an internal quadrangle.
 The entrance portico was now internal, so was moved to the south wing to form the current main entrance.